Aliases for QTRT1 Gene

 GeneCards Summary for QTRT1 Gene

 QTRT1 (Queuine TRNA-Ribosyltransferase Catalytic Subunit 1) is a Protein Coding gene.
-Among its related pathways are tRNA processing and Gene Expression.
+Diseases associated with QTRT1 include Atypical Autism and Benign Epilepsy With Centrotemporal Spikes.
+Among its related pathways are Gene Expression and tRNA processing.
 Gene Ontology (GO) annotations related to this gene include queuine tRNA-ribosyltransferase activity.
 An important paralog of this gene is QTRT2.

 Catalytic subunit of the queuine tRNA-ribosyltransferase (TGT) that catalyzes the base-exchange of a guanine (G) residue with queuine (Q) at position 34 (anticodon wobble position) in tRNAs with GU(N) anticodons (tRNA-Asp, -Asn, -His and -Tyr), resulting in the hypermodified nucleoside queuosine (7-(((4,5-cis-dihydroxy-2-cyclopenten-1-yl)amino)methyl)-7-deazaguanosine) (PubMed:11255023, PubMed:20354154).
 Catalysis occurs through a double-displacement mechanism.
 The nucleophile active site attacks the C1' of nucleotide 34 to detach the guanine base from the RNA, forming a covalent enzyme-RNA intermediate.
 The proton acceptor active site deprotonates the incoming queuine, allowing a nucleophilic attack on the C1' of the ribose to form the product (By similarity).